 This is the home page of my blog.
 I hope you enjoy it!

-The top part of this file is known as YAML Front Matter (YFM).
+The top of this file is known as YAML Front Matter (YFM).
 Jekyll, another static publishing engine, also uses YFM in its templates.
-The YFM is usually a key: value list, and each of those keys is exposed in our assembly as Handlebars expressions (for example, {{title}}).
+YFM is usually a key: value list, and each of those keys is exposed in our assembly as a Handlebars expression (for example, {{title}}).

 The section below the YFM is the body of the page.
 Assemble will replace {{>body}} in the default layout with this content.